RobinGoussey/coderdojo-minecraft-server/README.md

 ### [EssentialsX](https://www.spigotmc.org/resources/essentialsx.9089/)
 EssentialsX has multiple parts, and can be used for chat, but more importantly setting warps.
 These warps can be used to warp between worlds.
 However, other plugins could help too.
 ### [Luckperms](https://www.spigotmc.org/resources/luckperms-an-advanced-permissions-plugin.28140/)
 This plugin can be used to set up permissions.
 This way people who are programming cannot build etc, and people who are building cannot place tnt etc. A config with groups can be found on this github.
 Do be carefull, setting the permission bukkit.broadcast to false for default ( or parents it inherits from), will disable postToChat to appear in the game.
+Also be weary that the config right now is set up for different worlds.